neffercarrillo/security-plus/notes/README.md

 - third-party vendors provide specialized services
 - hybrid solutions combine on prem and cloud services
 - on prem solutions computing infra physically located on site at a business
-- things to consider when deciding on cloud services 1 availability 2 resilience 3 cost 4 responsiveness 5 scalability (system's ability to meet growing demand) 6 ease of deployment 7 risk transference 8 ease of recovery 9 patch availability 10 inability to patch 11 poower 12 compute (amount of computational resources that a customer can use)
+- things to consider when deciding on cloud services 1 availability 2 resilience 3 cost 4 responsiveness 5 scalability (system's ability to meet growing demand) 6 ease of deployment 7 risk transference 8 ease of recovery 9 patch availability 10 inability to patch 11 power 12 compute (amount of computational resources that a customer can use)

 ### Cloud Security (Risks?)